 Even when it comes to a decision as lofty as getting married (or staying married), it's normal to question yourself and your decisions.
 The key is to notice what you're feeling unsure of and whether or not it's a signal to make a change.

-"You know yourself, your partner and your relationship better than anybody else does; if you're feeling nervous about it, pay attention to that," Justin Lavner, a UCLA doctoral candidate in psychology, explains in an article for the UCLA Newsroom.
-"It's worth exploring what you're nervous about," he continues.
+"You know yourself, your partner, and your relationship better than anybody else does; if you're feeling nervous about it, pay attention to that," Justin Lavner, a 2012 UCLA doctoral candidate in psychology found in a study.
+"It's worth exploring what you're nervous about.

 Lavner's advice is based on a study he conducted in 2012 that found uncertainty before getting married predicts higher divorce rates and less satisfaction in the marriage down the line.
-This was especially true for women who experienced pre-wedding doubts, which is why it's vital to listen to your gut when it's trying to tell you something.
+This was especially true for women who experienced pre-wedding doubts, which is why it's vital to listen to your gut.

 That inner voice may present itself in the form of a hunch, goosebumps, a pit or knot in your stomach, sleepless nights, whispers in your head, feeling tense, or having a sense of not being on the right path.
 It's not always easy to listen to your heart and your gut at these pivotal moments in life, but it's necessary.
-When you listen to yourself and that little voice inside you, you will likely have peace in believing you made the right decision.
+When you listen to that little voice inside your head, you will likely have peace in believing you made the right decision.

 Things to Consider